*Prices correct for 2019/2020 new students. Subject to potential annual increase in September 2020.

 Real World Learning with our UK Based Residential

-As part of the MSc Civil Engineering and Construction Management course, if you choose either of the following optional modules; Geomatics Monitoring and Asset Engineering or Sustainable Construction Methods and Materials you will be required to attend a one week residential based at our campus in Derby.
+As part of the MSc Civil Engineering and Construction Management course, if you choose either of the following optional modules; Geomatic Monitoring and Asset Engineering or Sustainable Construction Methods and Materials you will be required to attend a 2 and a half day residential based at our campus in Derby.
 This will enable you to apply the skills and knowledge you have acquired in a practical setting allowing you to gain experience using state of the art equipment found on site.
 This can be a great opportunity to network and make industry links, meeting others from your course as well as your tutors.

 Working towards Chartered Engineer Status (CEng)?